evanmacbride/reddit-snapshots/README.md

 Each snapshot starts with the top posts from the past 24 hours for a list of subreddits. bot.py then removes
-* any link that's ever been featured in a snapshot (effectively banning reposts)
+* any link that's ever been featured in a previous snapshot (effectively banning reposts)
 * multiple links posted by the same author (an author will only have at most one link in each snapshot)
 * content flagged as NSFW or containing spoilers